aseriesofdarkcaves/ansible-collection-test-usage/README.md

 You can use the commands above to pull in the collection of choice.
 You can then use the base path of this repo to define your own Playbooks etc.
-You just need to make sure that you have told Ansible where to find the extra Roles via the `ansible.cfg file
+You just need to make sure that you have told Ansible where to find the extra Roles via the `ansible.cfg` file It can also be done via a bash script and a `requirements.yml` file too